Armed Forces of the Philippines Visit USS Carl Vinson (CVN 70) in the South China Sea

 |Downloads:

-This work, Armed Forces of the Philippines Visit USS Carl Vinson (CVN 70) in the South China Sea [Image 8 of 8], by PO3 Joshua Sapien, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Armed Forces of the Philippines Visit USS Carl Vinson (CVN 70) in the South China Sea [Image 13 of 13], by PO3 Larissa Dougherty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT